kwiseth/LING_165_NLP/README.md

-# LING 165 Natural Language Processing (NLP) projects
+# Natural Language Processing (NLP) projects [LINGuistics 165, 2013 SJSU]
-WIP.
-More to do.
+Updating lab assignments from coursework (legacy).
+The entire field of ML and AI has changed since I undertook the MA in Linguistics (Compuatation Linguistics focus) at SJSU 2010-2013.
+Neural networks, transformations, and other deep learning techniques that have given us AI (artificial intelligence) and large language models (LLMs) are now key.